-The Policy Studies program provides students with a rich toolkit of skills and vital network of relationships to enhance their future careers.
-Students are encouraged to draw from their own strengths and experiences to develop a career path unique to their passions and interests.
+The Master of Arts in Policy Studies program provides students with a rich toolkit of skills and vital network of relationships to enhance their future careers.
+Students are encouraged to draw from their own strengths and experiences to develop a pathway unique to their passions and interests.

 Learn how the M.A. in Policy Studies program has contributed to the career success of our graduates.

 Brooke Magnusson improves health and education for international women and children as Global Health Partnerships Manager for Adara Development.